ejh243/BrainFANS/array/DNAm/preprocessing/README.md

 PREQUISITES:
 	* A config file with the file paths specific to their project
+	* Run the setup script found in .../Setup, provide the config file as a command line argument
 	* A file named sampleSheet.csv in the 0_metadata folder which lists the samples to process
 	* idats are in the 1_raw folder